-Is there anything more sweet than that coveted blue checkmark appearing next to your profile’s username?
+Is there anything sweeter than that coveted blue checkmark appearing next to your profile’s username?

 Just like on Facebook and Twitter, business accounts can now request verification status.
 If granted, they’ll be given a blue checkmark next to their names.